ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
-High near 93, with temperatures falling to around 91 in the afternoon.
-Heat index values as high as 109.
-South southwest
+         <h3>This Afternoon</h3>Mostly sunny.
+High near 93, with temperatures falling to around 90 in the afternoon.
+Heat index values as high as 105.
+South
-         wind 2 to 6 mph.<br></div>
+         wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear, with a low around 77.
+         <h3>Tonight</h3>Mostly clear.
+Low around 75, with temperatures rising to around 77 overnight.
 South wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of showers and thunderstorms after 1pm.
-Mostly sunny.
-High near 90, with temperatures falling to around 87 in the
+Partly sunny.
+High near 90, with temperatures falling to around 88 in the
          afternoon.
-South southwest wind 3 to 8 mph.
+South southwest wind 6 to 10 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms before 7pm.
-Mostly clear, with a low around 76.
-South southwest wind around 7 mph.
+Partly cloudy, with a low around 76.
+South southwest wind 6 to 9 mph.
 Chance
          of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms after 1pm.
 Mostly sunny, with a high near 93.
-South southwest wind around 6 mph.
+South southwest wind around 7 mph.
 Chance
          of precipitation is 30%.<br></div>
    </p>
    <p>